akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge03.md

 ## Description

 For this challenge we are going to:
-- Provision Azure Front Door resource for your website
+- Provision Azure Front Door resource and configure it to route requests to your website

 ## Success Criteria